ndangelo/type/_pages/about.md

 Aspire Themes is a place for clean and minimal themes for WordPress and Ghost platforms.
 I care so much about design, little details, and clean interfaces that are functional and easy to use.

-All the themes are responsive, hand coded and optimized for performance.
+All the themes are responsive, hand-coded and optimized for performance.

-If you have any questions, don't hesitate to contact at: [aspirethemes@gmail.com](mailto:aspirethemes@gmail.com)
+If you have any questions, don't hesitate to contact at [aspirethemes@gmail.com](mailto:aspirethemes@gmail.com)

 **Who is behind Aspire Themes?**